sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 ### What is Sourcegraph?

-Sourcegraph is a code search engine that runs in the browser, as well as being available via a CLI or (in some editors) in your editor.
+Sourcegraph is a code search engine that runs in the browser, as well as being available via a CLI or (for some editors) directly in your IDE.
 Today, we’ll focus on the browser, but after this training I will share info on the CLI and the IDE extensions for you to explore.

 With Sourcegraph, you can use literal, regular expression, or structurally aware searches and search filters to find information across your company’s entire source code.
 Unlike using grep or searching locally in your editor, Sourcegraph allows you to see all of your company’s code, regardless of what you have available locally.